How to Tell if CPU Cooler is Seated Properly [4 Tested Ways]

 Finally, you should inspect the thermal paste between the heatsinks because the thermal paste is a good conductor of heat.
 It occupies these tiny areas, allowing for maximum heat exchange.

-If you find these indicators in your CPU cooler, it signifies your CPU cooler is not correctly fitted into the motherboard and has to be properly installed.
+If you find these indicators in your CPU cooler, it signifies your CPU cooler is not correctly fitted into the motherboard and has to be installed appropriately.

 2. Check the Functioning of Your PC After the Installation

-If your CPU cooler is not properly mounted on your computer, your system will behave weirdly and do unexpected things.
+If your CPU cooler is not correctly mounted on your computer, your system will behave weirdly and do unexpected things.

-These problems include system stopping while gameplay, frequent pc starting problems, unpredictable restarting or shutdowns, and a single Processor core being warmer than the remaining cores.
+These problems include system stopping while gameplay, frequent PC starting problems, unpredictable restarting or shutdowns, and a single processor core warmer than the remaining cores.

 3. Monitor the CPU Temperature